ustaxcourt/ef-cms/docs/entities/Case.md

 ### petitionPaymentWaivedDate

-When the Case fee was waived.
+When the case fee was waived.

 > `any`